-If these new allocation rules had been in place beginning with the 2011/2012 planning period, ARR holders would have received \$1,034.2 million less in congestion offsets from the 2011/2012 through the 2016/2017 planning period.
+If these allocation rules had been in place beginning with the 2011/2012 planning period, ARR holders would have received a total of \$1,034.2 million less in congestion offsets from the 2011/2012 through the 2016/2017 planning period.
 The total overpayment to FTR Holders for the 2011/2012 through 2016/2017 planning period would have been \$944.4 million.
-The underpayment to load and the overpayment to FTR Holders is a result of several factors in the new rules all of which mean the transfer of revenues to FTR Holders and the shifting of costs to load.
-Load is now required to pay for balancing congestion, which significantly increases costs to load and significantly increases revenues paid to FTR Holders.
-PJM will continue to clear counter flow FTRs using excess auction revenues in order to make it possible to sell more prevailing flow FTRs.
-FTR Holders will receive excess day-ahead congestion revenues in excess of target allocations.
-FTR Holders will receive excess auction revenue, which is what FTR Holders were willing to pay for FTRs in excess of what is provided to ARR holders.
+The underpayment to load and the overpayment to FTR Holders is a result of several factors in the rules, all of which mean the transfer of revenues to FTR Holders and the shifting of costs to load.
+Load is now required to pay for balancing congestion, which significantly increases costs to load and significantly increases revenues paid to FTR Holders while degrading the ability of ARRs to provide a predictable offset to congestion costs.
+PJM will continue to clear counter flow FTRs using auction revenues greater than the ARR target allocations in order to make it possible to sell more prevailing flow FTRs.
+FTR Holders will also receive day-ahead congestion revenues in excess of target allocations.
+FTR Holders will also receive additional auction revenue, which is what FTR Holders were willing to pay for FTRs above what is provided to ARR holders through ARR target allocations on defined paths.